 In the Introductory Chapter the areas of varying proof in Family Law are identified with reference to the concepts of legitimacy, marriage, death and adultery.
 It has to be pointed out that the sole object of proof in any dispute is to ascertain the truth.
 Variation in proof may crop up in two situations.
 This may occur, either in the burden of proof or in the standard of proof or in both.
-It may be pointed out that variation in proof in the above areas in civil proceedings result mostly due to the operation of presumptions.
+It may be pointed out that variation in proof in the operation of presumptions.
 The effectiveness of presumptions in proof on the above areas of family Law will be discussed in Chapter 1 and causes for the degree of variation will be discussed in the Chapters that follow.